anoobbacker/brilliant-pala/screening-mock/physics/070-particle-acceleration-speed.md

      0            11
 ```

+---
+# Answer
+## Quick visual solution
+- Picture the acceleration graph as a ramp: starts high at 10 and slides linearly down to 0 by 11 s.
+- Each 1-second strip under this curve adds a “chunk” of speed.
+All chunks stacked make a triangle.
+That triangle’s area is the total speed gained.
+- A straight ramp has a perfectly even “rise-and-fall,” so its average height is halfway between top and bottom: halfway between 10 and 0 is 5.
+- So it’s as if you had a flat strip of height 5 that lasts the whole 11 s.
+Stacking 11 equal strips of height 5 gives a speed gain of 5 × 11 = 55.
+- Acceleration never goes negative before 11 s, so speed keeps climbing until then.
+That’s the maximum.

+Answer: 55 m/s

+## Creative twists
+- Reading the graph as speed vs time and doing 10 × 11 = 110 (forgetting it’s acceleration, and the shape is a triangle, not a rectangle).
+- Missing that a straight ramp averages to the midpoint height (5 here).
+- Thinking speed keeps increasing after acceleration hits zero.
+With zero push, speed stops changing—so the top speed is exactly at 11 s.
+- If the line dipped below the axis later, the top speed would occur where the curve crosses zero (area stops growing and starts shrinking).
+- Same idea in real life: a tap’s flow fading steadily while filling a bucket—the total water added equals the “area under the flow-time graph.”
+A steady half-strength flow for the whole time gives the same fill as a linearly fading flow.

 ## Idea in one line
 Speed grows when acceleration is positive and shrinks when it’s negative.
 The graph shows acceleration starting at 10 and decreasing linearly to 0 at 11 s, so the speed is largest exactly when the acceleration hits zero.
 That maximum speed equals the area under the acceleration–time graph up to 11 s (a triangle).